DOCtorActoAntohich/aos2-save-editor/README.md

 - Lock characters unlocked by default - no more Sham or Iru.
 - Unlock all music and arena backgrounds.
 - Use all customization options for your online profile.
+  - Skip the training and become Sham Specialist.
-  - Allows combinations that are not available from the game UI.
+  - Use title and character combinations that are not available from the game UI, including hidden 100O% OJ goobers.

 However: